laam4/csgo_llama/README.md

 ![Grenades](/readme/grenades.png)

-- Each grenade with it's own color to improve readability
+- Each grenade has own color to improve readability

-#### Other chat messager
+#### Other chat messages

 ![Other](/readme/other.png)